Nursing Admission Requirements

 - Graduation from an approved nursing program.

 - An arrest or conviction may disqualify a candidate for licensure examination.
-The State Board of Nursing has the authority to refuse the issue of a license.
+The State Board of Nursing has the authority to deny the opportunity to take the NCLEX or to refuse the issue of a license.

 Fees are charged to students enrolled in nursing courses in lieu of a laboratory charge.
 Fees are based on vendor quotes and are subject to change.
 Specific information regarding fees is available from the nursing office.
 These fees include purchase of: